Bergius process: History

 Friedrich Bergius developed the process during his habilitation.
 A technique for the high-pressure and high-temperature chemistry of carbon-containing substrates yielded in a patent in 1913.
 In this process liquid hydrocarbons used as synthetic fuel are produced by hydrogenation of lignite (brown coal).
 He developed the process well before the commonly known Fischer–Tropsch process.
 Karl Goldschmidt invited him to build an industrial plant at his factory the Th.
 Goldschmidt AG (now known as Evonik Industries) in 1914.
 The production began only in 1919, after World War I ended, when the need for fuel was already declining.
 The technical problems, inflation and the constant criticism of Franz Joseph Emil Fischer, which changed to support after a personal demonstration of the process, made the progress slow, and Bergius sold his patent to BASF, where Carl Bosch worked on it.
 Before World War II several plants were built with an annual capacity of 4 million tons of synthetic fuel.
 These plants were extensively used during World War II to supply Germany with fuel and lubricants.

 Use

+Coal hydrogenation is not used commercially any more.